Postman-Student-Program/hacktoberfest21-api-starter/README.md

 - In API-first approach, we define an API before writing any code for a server or frontend.
 - The routes, parameters, responses, and other traits of an API can be clearly defined with a schema.

+## About
+- This repository represents the server side code consisting of various API Endpoints that allows users to add, read, update and delete
+  Halloween costume party contestants.

 ## Technologies

 - MongoDB